-Legislation was passed by Congress to permit NCBA to create a temporary Corporate Credit Bank Stabilization Fund ("CCBSF") to absorb costs and borrowings incurred by the Fund related to the corporate credit Bank collapse.
+Legislation was passed by Congress to permit NCBA to create a temporary Corporate Credit Bank Stabilization Fund (CCBSF) to absorb costs and borrowings incurred by the Fund related to the corporate credit Bank collapse.
 It was anticipated that the NCBA Board would assess annual premiums to repay these stabilization costs through the year 2021 at its discretion.
-No CCBSF premium was assessed for the years ended December 31, 2016 and 2015 due to subsequent loss recovery settlements and gains recognized by the Fund in recent years.
+No CCBSF premium was assessed for the years ended December 31, 2017 and 2016 due to subsequent loss recovery settlements and gains recognized by the Fund in recent years.
+Effective October 1, 2017, the NCBA closed the CCBSF and incorporated the assets into the NCBSIF.